-Since I am having a garage sale this week, I decided it was time to be relentless with my belongings, and end this cycle.
-Starting with a list of goals for each area would help me move throughout my space more efficiently.
+Since I’m having a garage sale this week, I decided it was time to be relentless with my belongings, and end this cycle.
+I started with a list of goals for each area to help me move throughout my space more efficiently.

 My Tidying Goals included: